 (a) When the protest committee finds that deviations in excess of tolerances specified in the class rules were caused by damage or normal wear and do not improve the performance of the boat, it shall not penalize her.
 However, the boat shall not race again until the deviations have been corrected, except when the protest committee decides there is or has been no reasonable opportunity to do so.
-Commented [#74]: No change has been made in rule 64.1.
-When Sub.
-270-15, Proposal 2, was edited, it was decided not to change rule 64.1 and, instead, to add the paragraph 'Notation' to the Introduction.

-(b) When the protest committee is in doubt about the meaning of a class rule, it shall refer its questions, together with the relevant facts, to an authority responsible for interpreting the rule.
-In making its decision, the committee shall be bound by the reply of the authority.
-When a boat is penalized under a class rule and the protest (c) committee decides that the boat also broke the same rule in earlier races in the same event, the penalty may be imposed for all such races.
-No further protest is necessary.
-Commented [#75]: Sub.
-200-15 as edited. (d) When a boat penalized under a class rule states in writing that she intends to appeal, she may compete in subsequent races without changes to the boat.
-However, if she fails to appeal or the appeal is decided against her, she shall be disqualified without a further hearing from all subsequent races in which Commented [#76]: Sub.
-152-14. she competed.
-Measurement costs arising from a protest involving a class rule (e) shall be paid by the unsuccessful party unless the protest committee decides otherwise.
-64.4 Decisions Concerning Support Persons When the protest committee decides that a support person who (a) is a party to a hearing has broken a rule, it may (1) issue a warning, (2)exclude the person from the event or venue or remove any privileges or benefits, or (3) take other action within its jurisdiction as provided by the rules.
-The protest committee may also penalize a competitor for the (b) breach of a rule by a support person by changing the boat's score in a single race, up to and including DSQ, when the protest committee decides that the competitor may have gained a competitive advantage (1)as the result of the breach by the support person, or the support person commits a further breach after the (2)competitor has been warned by the protest committee Commented [#77]: Sub.
-205-15 as edited. that a penalty may be imposed.
+- (b) When the protest committee is in doubt about the meaning of a class rule, it shall refer its questions, together with the relevant facts, to an authority responsible for interpreting the rule.
+In making its decision, the committee shall be bound by the reply of the authority. - (c) When a boat is penalized under a class rule and the protest committee decides that the boat also broke the same rule in earlier races in the same event, the penalty may be imposed for all such races.
+No further protest is necessary. - (d) When a boat penalized under a class rule states in writing that she intends to appeal, she may compete in subsequent races without changes to the boat.
+However, if she fails to appeal or the appeal is decided against her, she shall be disqualified without a further hearing from all subsequent races in which she competed. - (e) Measurement costs arising from a protest involving a class rule shall be paid by the unsuccessful party unless the protest committee decides otherwise.

+64.4 Decisions Concerning Support Persons

+- (a) When the protest committee decides that a support person who is a party to a hearing has broken a rule, it may - (1) issue a warning, - (2) exclude the person from the event or venue or remove any privileges or benefits, or - (3) take other action within its jurisdiction as provided by the rules. - (b) The protest committee may also penalize a competitor for the breach of a rule by a support person by changing the boat's score in a single race, up to and including DSQ, when the protest committee decides that - (1) the competitor may have gained a competitive advantage as the result of the breach by the support person, or - (2) the support person commits a further breach after the competitor has been warned by the protest committee that a penalty may be imposed.